nellie689/IGG/README.md

 ************************** Disclaimer **************************

 This code is only for research purpose and non-commercial use only, and we request you to cite our research paper if you use it:
-TLRN: Temporal Latent Residual Networks For Large Deformation Image Registration
+IGG: Image Generation Informed by Geodesic Dynamics in Deformation Spaces
-Nian Wu, Jiarui Xing, and Miaomiao Zhang.
+Nian Wu, Nivetha Jayakumar, Jiarui Xing, and Miaomiao Zhang.
 Information Processing in Medical Imaging (IPMI 2025).
 @article{wu2025igg,
   title={IGG: Image Generation Informed by Geodesic Dynamics in Deformation Spaces},
   author={Wu, Nian and Jayakumar, Nivetha and Xing, Jiarui and Zhang, Miaomiao},